madcato/iOS-Boilerplate/README.md

 ## Antoher implementation sample with Clean-Swift Architecture

-Int the group ```Github``` there is a coomplete table view controller and detail view controlles for showing Github event.
+Inside the project, the group ```Github```, there is a coomplete table view controller and detail view controlles for showing Github event.

+## Recomendations

+- Use font styles instead custon or system fonts.
+Define de font as `Title 1`, `Body`, `Caption` see [UIFontTextStyle Apple documentation](https://developer.apple.com/documentation/uikit/uifonttextstyle).
+This allows users to activate Acessibility custom fonts.
+- Define custom meaningful names for colors, like: `orangeAction`, `redMain`, `yellowAccent`, `brandBlue`.
+This way, if the designer needs to change one color, it's easier to change it in only one place.
+- Use `UIAppearance` protocol to define control styles.
+To simplify styles management.
+- Define custom a `Theme` class to define color, appearances and control styles.
+To allow to change theme or to create new ones.
+- Define custom clases inheriting form `UIButton`, `UILabel`, etc, to define styles of controls.
+Examples: `MainButton` class, `CancelButton` class.
+Use this clases implementation (or its appearances) to define colors, layouts and fonts.
+Assign this classes in the `Storyboards`.
+- Use `Storyboards` links to avoid creating only one big `Storyboard`, this makes compilation slower and git merging it a mess.